psilons/pypigeonhole-build/README.md

 [Project Template](https://github.com/psilons/pypigeonhole-proj-tmplt).
 In fact, we set up this project in the same way mentioned here too.

-For more info, see dep_setup.py and unit tests.

-If these tools are not suitable, we just create other scripts local to the project we work on.
-The existing scripts / Python code should not interfere the extension.
+If these tools are not suitable, you just create other scripts local to the project you work on.
+The existing scripts / Python code should not interfere the overwritten/extension.

 ## Side Notes and Future improvements

-- Sometimes, windows is not stable due to locking.
+- Sometimes, conda on windows is not stable due to locking.
 Rerun should work.
 - package_data in setup.py is not supported (yet).
-- dependency information is not populated to meta.yaml, used by conda-build
+- dependency information is not populated to meta.yaml, used by conda-build.
 - Need a network storage to store build/test results with http access for CI.